Everything You Need to Know About Meibomian Gland Dysfunction

-Treatments for Meibomian Gland Dysfunction range from self-administered or practitioner-administered treatments and typically involve a few methods, such as artificial tears, heat application, and manual gland expression.
-Dr. Farkas, Dr. Kassalow, and Dr. Resnick usually suggests applying warm compresses over your eyelids as a first course of action.
+Treatments for Meibomian Gland Dysfunction range from self-administered or practitioner-administered treatments and typically involve a few methods, such as artificial tears, heat application, and manual gland expression. our eye doctors usually suggests applying warm compresses over your eyelids as a first course of action.
 This gently opens the clogged glands and loosens the oil that may have accumulated.
 Warm compresses can provide temporary relief.

 Further therapies used to manage MGD include omega-3 supplementation, topical antibiotics, oral tetracyclines to reduce the level of pro-inflammatory cytokines, corticosteroids, or topical cyclosporine.

 People with MGD commonly purchase over-the-counter eye drops to lubricate their eyes.
-Unfortunately, these drops tend to provide only transient relief, because, without an adequate layer of Meibomian Gland oil, the liquid from the drops simply evaporate off of the eye.
-Dr. Farkas, Dr. Kassalow, and Dr. Resnick at The Dry Eye Center at Drs.
+Unfortunately, these drops tend to provide only transient relief, because, without an adequate layer of Meibomian Gland oil, the liquid from the drops simply evaporate off of the eye. our eye doctors at Drs.
 Farkas, Kassalow, Resnick & Associates can recommend the appropriate eye drops or treatment for your dry eye case to improve your eye comfort levels.

 Think You Have MGD?
 We Can Help

-“I went to the The Dry Eye Center at Drs.
-Farkas, Kassalow, Resnick & Associates and everyone there was professional and courteous.
-Dr. Farkas, Dr. Kassalow, and Dr. Resnick did a thorough evaluation and treatment.
+“I went to the Drs.
+Farkas, Kassalow, Resnick & Associates and everyone there was professional and courteous. our eye doctors did a thorough evaluation and treatment.
 I’m happy to say that my eyes feel comfortable and my vision is back to how it was before the condition began.”

 Jennifer P. Craig, Yen-Heng Chen, Philip R. K. Turnbull; Prospective Trial of Intense Pulsed Light for the Treatment of Meibomian Gland Dysfunction.
 Invest.
 Ophthalmol.
 Vis.
 Sci.
 2015;56(3):1965-1970. doi: 10.1167/iovs.14-15764.